stolt45/heroku-buildpack-ruby-with-sqlite3/README.md

 ***
 **!!!
 CAUTION !!!**
-**Please understand the RISK of the data vanishment on Heroku with SQLite3.**
+**Please understand the RISK of the updated data vanishment on Heroku with SQLite3.**
 ***